Barksdale supports allies through participation in Bomber Task Force Mission

-A U.S. Air Force B-52H Stratofortress assigned to the 20th Expeditionary Bomb Squadron at Barksdale Air Force Base, Louisiana, departs from Andersen Air Force Base, Guam, July 8, 2023.
+Aircrew from the 20th Expeditionary Bomb Squadron board a B52H Stratofortress in support of a Bomber Task Force mission on Andersen Air Force Base, Guam, July 8, 2023.
 The U.S. routinely and visibly demonstrates commitment to Allies and partners through the global employment of military forces.
-(U.S. Air Force video by Airman 1st Class Nia Jacobs)
+(U.S. Air Force photo by Tech.
+Sgt.
+Delia Martinez)

 |Date Taken: